Fast Sparse Matrix Permutation for Mesh-Based Direct Solvers: Evaluation

-We compare our patch-based separator stage (excluding local refinement) against \texttt{METIS\_Compute\-Vertex\-Separator}~\cite{Karypis:2013:MSG}.
-Figure~\ref{fig:SeparatorComp} reports results at patch size 256.
+A key design choice is to compute separators on the quotient graph rather than on the full matrix graph, reducing separator cost by shrinking the search space and reusing patch structure across recursion levels.
+We compare our patch-based separator stage (excluding local refinement) against \texttt{METIS\_Compute\-Vertex\-Separator}~\cite{Karypis:2013:MSG} (Figure~\ref{fig:SeparatorComp}).
 On the small and large meshes, patch-based computation is $3.22\times$ and $3\times$ faster, respectively, with $15.44\%$ and $6.07\%$ increases in $\mathrm{nnz}(L)/\mathrm{nnz}(A)$.
 These results show that quotient-graph separators substantially reduce runtime with modest fill-in increases and illustrate how patch size trades off runtime against ordering quality.